-Comparison of Second Quarter Fiscal 2025 to Second Quarter Fiscal 2024
+Comparison of Second Third Quarter Fiscal 2025 to Second Third Quarter Fiscal 2024

-Consolidated gross profit margin decreased 1.1 percentage points to 45.6%, compared to 46.7%.
-The decrease in consolidated gross profit margin was primarily due to a less favorable product and customer mix within Home & Outdoor and unfavorable inventory obsolescence expense year-over-year.
+Consolidated gross profit margin decreased 1.1 increased 0.9 percentage points to 45.6% 48.9%, compared to 46.7% 48.0%.
+The decrease increase in consolidated gross profit margin was primarily due to a less favorable product and customer mix within Home & Outdoor and unfavorable inventory obsolescence expense year-over-year.

-These factors were partially offset by lower commodity and product costs, partly driven by Project Pegasus initiatives.
+These factors were partially offset by year-over-year and lower commodity and product costs, partly driven by Project Pegasus initiatives.

-Comparison of First Six Months of Fiscal 2025 to First Six Months of Fiscal 2024
+Comparison of First Six Nine Months of Fiscal 2025 to First Six Nine Months of Fiscal 2024

-Consolidated gross profit margin increased 0.9 percentage points to 47.0%, compared to 46.1%.
-The increase in consolidated gross profit margin was primarily due to lower commodity and product costs, partly driven by Project Pegasus initiatives and favorable inventory obsolescence expense year-over-year.
+Consolidated gross profit margin increased 0.9 percentage points to 47.0% 47.7%, compared to 46.1% 46.8%.
+The increase in consolidated gross profit margin was primarily due to favorable inventory obsolescence expense year-over-year and lower commodity and product costs, partly driven by Project Pegasus initiatives and favorable inventory obsolescence expense year-over-year, initiatives.